 Overdoses have been reported in clinical trials and post-marketing use of VICTOZA®.
 Observed effects have included severe nausea, severe vomiting, and severe hypoglycemia.
-In the event of overdosage, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms.
+In the event of overdosage, consider contacting the Poison Help line (1-800-222-1222) or a medical toxicologist for additional overdosage management recommendations.
+Initiate appropriate supportive treatment according to the patient's clinical signs and symptoms.